 Doctors and nurses are trained to avoid allowing air to enter the veins and arteries during medical and surgical procedures.
 They are also trained to recognize an air embolism and treat it if one does occur.

 An air embolism can sometimes occur if there is trauma to your lung.
 For example, if your lung is compromised after an accident, you might be put on a breathing ventilator.
 This ventilator could force air into a damaged vein or artery.

-You can get an air embolism while scuba diving.
-This is possible if you hold your breath for too long when under water or if you surface from the water too quickly.
+You can also get an air embolism while scuba diving.
+This is possible if you hold your breath for too long when you are under water or if you surface from the water too quickly.